Symmetry breaking and the Goldstone theorem in de Sitter space: Discussion

 \section{Discussion}

-We have analysed the $O(N)$ symmetric scalar field model~(\ref{O(N) action}) in the mean field approximation~(\ref{O(N) effective potential}) on de Sitter space.
-We have shown that symmetry breaking can occur, and that the would-be Goldstone bosons acquire a mass (see figure~\ref{fig:masses}) due to the enhanced infrared correlations in de Sitter space.
-Next we have studied the strength of the symmetry breaking transition, and we have shown that the (phase) transition is always of a first order.
-Curiously, the jump in the order parameter~(\ref{phase transition:O(N)}) exhibits a non-analytic dependence on the parameters of the model, $\Delta\phi^2 \propto |m|N^{1/4}\lambda^{-3/4}$, where $|m|$ and $\lambda$ denote the mass parameter and the quartic coupling of the model.
+We have analysed the $O(N)$ symmetric scalar field model~(\ref{O(N) action}) in the mean field (Hartree) approximation~(\ref{O(N) effective potential}) on de Sitter space.
+We have shown that symmetry breaking can occur, and that the would-be Goldstone bosons acquire a mass (see figure~\ref{fig:masses}) due to the enhanced infrared correlations in de Sitter space, and that the $O(N)$ symmetry gets completely broken by the ground state of the theory.
+Next we have studied the strength of the transition and shown that, depending on the inflationary scenario assumed, the transition can proceed either as a crossover or as a first order phase transition.
+Curiously, the jump in the order parameter~(\ref{phase transition:O(N)}) exhibits a non-analytic dependence on the parameters of the model, $\Delta\phi^2 \propto |m|N^{1/4}\lambda^{-3/4}$, where $|m|$ and $\lambda$ denote the mass parameter and the quartic self-coupling of the model.

 While the mean field results are of their own interest, it would be desirable to investigate whether (and how) the mean field results presented here change when one includes higher loop corrections.
 A first step in this direction is taken in Ref.~\cite{Garbrecht:2011gu} where the local contribution to the self-mass from the two loop (sun-set) diagram was estimated, and where it was found that, in the massless limit, the mean field mass-squared gets reduced by a factor $1/\sqrt{2}$.